Mobioos/Forge-BankWeb/README.md

 ![Feature Model](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/spl/feature-model.png)

 In the given Feature Model, **we have 13 Features (10 Functional Features and 3 Resource Features)**.
 On the left, we can see the 3 Resources Features of the Feature Model.
-These resources are used by the frontend application.
-They allow the customization of the **bank icon used in the UI**, as well as **its data** (name, description, contacts) and the **graphical theme of the interface** (the *CSS* file used).
+The frontend application uses these resources.
+They allow the customization of the **bank icon used in the UI** and its **data** (name, description, contacts) and the **graphical theme of the interface** (the *CSS* file used).

 The ***Login*** Functionality Feature has three children, one child for each authentification provider managed by the application.
-We have a similar pattern with the Functionality Feature ***Credit Card*** which has 3 children that represent the different Credit Card proposed by the Bank.
-We decided to **specify the ***Standard Credit Card*** to be mandatory**.
+We have a similar pattern with the Functionality Feature ***Credit Card***, which has 3 children representing the different Credit Card proposed by the Bank.
+We decided to **specify the *Standard Credit Card* to be mandatory**.

 ## The Feature Mappings

-Mapping the Features of the Notepad application has been made with 18 Markers (15 Code-Markers and 3 File-Markers).
+Mapping the Features of the BankWeb application has been made with 18 Markers (15 Code-Markers and 3 File-Markers).
 Those markers provided 8 additional Maps in total.

 ![Feature-Maps view](https://mobioosstorageaccount.blob.core.windows.net/public-documentation/Forge-tutorials/BankWeb/images/spl/feature-mapping/feature-maps-view.png)

-The next two sections will describe the Markers and Maps for the Functionality Features ***Allow Overdraft***, ***Standard Credit Card***, and the Resource Feature ***Icon***.
+The following sections will describe the Markers and Maps for the Functionality Features ***Allow Overdraft***, ***Standard Credit Card***, and the Resource Feature ***Icon***.

 ### Allow Overdraft Functionality Feature